 Despite the increased attention that BLE beacons have received from the tech world, beacons are yet to go mainstream since businesses have major concerns regarding their security.
 While data breaches around credit cards have tormented businesses for years, data security concerns surrounding beacons are still new.
 In addressing the security misconceptions about beacons, it is important to realize that beacons from reliable sources such as Kontakt.io are secure but require a security mechanism appropriate for the concerned assets.
 With the increased data privacy laws, beacons do not collect data from consumers without their consent.
 Adopting beacons within your organization does not breach privacy laws since users control their privacy by granting or rejecting permission to apps.

 Technology cannot prevent the onset of a pandemic but it can offer risk mitigation strategies to curb the spread of the pandemic.
 At Kontakt.io, we recognize the impact of COVID-19 on businesses, providing real-time location solutions through BLE beacons.
 By adopting beacons within your business enterprise, it will be easy to reopen while keeping the spread of the virus at bay.
-If you want to learn more about how location-based services can solve current challenges and help you reopen your workplace safely while unlocking new business opportunities, make sure to join our webinar or contact us.
+If you want to learn more about how location-based services can solve current challenges and help you reopen your workplace safely while unlocking new business opportunities, make sure to watch our webinar or contact us.